Irish Writers Union: 2020s

 In June 2023, the Irish Writers Union, along with the Screen Directors Guild, the Writers Guild of Ireland (WGI), Irish Equity and Screen Composers of Ireland, supported the 2023 Writers Guild of America strike, which delayed the production of several Hollywood movies.
 As of 2023, Lindsay J. Sedgwick was chair of the Irish Writers Union.

 In September 2023, the Irish Writers Union and Fórsa participated in a counter-rally against a far-right group at libraries in Cork City, expressing support for library workers.

 In January 2024, the Irish Writers Union released a statement, condemning the harm suffered by poets, journalists and writers in the ongoing Gaza war.
 It stated that "the 23,000 Palestinians reported killed in the war as of 11 January 2024, included 13 Palestinian poets and 68 journalists.
-These deaths were publicly reported because their names are known through the poets’ publications and through the journalists’ writing for news outlets" and that "among those killed are the next generation of Palestinian writers.
-One US-based WANN mentor reported that two of her mentees asked, after a poet was detained and beaten, and multiple WANN writers killed, that their names on essays posted on WANN’s website be removed.
-Also that all the online publications that have published them remove their names or take down the stories.
-Because in Gaza, people are terrified that they or their families will be the next to die."
+These deaths were publicly reported because their names are known through the poets’ publications and through the journalists’ writing for news outlets".

 RTÉ News reported in March 2025 that a review found that works by well-known Irish authors, including President Michael D. Higgins, Anne Enright, and Sally Rooney, appeared in a database allegedly used to train Meta’s AI models, without permission.
 The database was linked to Library Genesis (LibGen), a long-standing shadow library holding millions of copyrighted books and research papers without authorisation.
-The Irish Writers’ Union chairperson said the situation had “profound implications” for Irish authors and the association sent a letter to its author members, encouraging them to submit formal complaints to Meta and providing a template requesting compensation for unauthorised use.
+The Irish Writers’ Union chairperson said the situation had "profound implications" for Irish authors and the association sent a letter to its author members, encouraging them to submit formal complaints to Meta and providing a template requesting compensation for unauthorised use.
 Within a day, 53 authors reported a combined 325 instances of their work appearing in the database.
-The union also launched a petition addressed to Minister for AI and Digital Transformation Niamh Smyth, calling for government involvement and criticised global tech firms for engaging in “wholesale copyright infringement.”
+The union also launched a petition addressed to Minister for AI and Digital Transformation Niamh Smyth, calling for government involvement and criticised global tech firms for engaging in "wholesale copyright infringement".
 Subsequently, Meta, in response to RTÉ inquiries, stated that it respected intellectual property rights and believed its use of such data complied with existing laws.
 In April 2025, a demonstration organised by the association, as part of its ‘Grand Theft Author’ campaign, was held outside Government buildings.
 The IWU delegation submitted a petition signed by 1,500 authors; according to BBC News and the Irish Independent, those present included Audrey Magee and Cecilia Ahern.

-In a 2025 feature on Ireland’s Basic Income for the Arts scheme by the Financial Times, Irish Writers Union chairperson, Conor McAnally, commented on the precarious nature of the publishing sector.